gaps-closure/capo/Java/constraints/constraint_model_explanation.md

 # SDG Graph
 ## SDG Nodes
 A node in the SDG represents an abstraction of IR components used by JOANA.
 This results in the following node types on the left and are translated to our own abstraction on the right: (TODO: likely need to create a static node for static fields and maybe staic methods)
-    "NORM" : "Inst_Other"
+    - "NORM" : "Inst_Other"
-    "PRED" : "Inst_Br"
+    - "PRED" : "Inst_Br"
-    "EXPR" : "Inst_Other"
+    - "EXPR" : "Inst_Other"
-    "SYNC" : "Inst_Other"
+    - "SYNC" : "Inst_Other"
-    "FOLD" : "Inst_Other"
+    - "FOLD" : "Inst_Other"
-    "CALL" : "Inst_FunCall"
+    - "CALL" : "Inst_FunCall"
-    "ENTR" : "FunctionEntry"
+    - "ENTR" : "FunctionEntry"
-    "EXIT" : "Inst_Ret"
+    - "EXIT" : "Inst_Ret"
-    "ACTI" : "Param_ActualIn"
+    - "ACTI" : "Param_ActualIn"
-    "ACTO" : "Param_ActualOut"
+    - "ACTO" : "Param_ActualOut"
-    "FRMI" : "Param_FormalIn"
+    - "FRMI" : "Param_FormalIn"
-    "FRMO" : "Param_FormalOut"
+    - "FRMO" : "Param_FormalOut"
 ## SDG Edges
 An edge in the SDG connects two nodes together and has a type.
 Note that in the SDG model, exceptions are modeled as parameter edges.
 The following shows the edge types in the SDG on the left and our abstraction on the left: (TODO: define set of source and dest node types.)
-    "CD" : "ControlDep_Other"
+    - "CD" : "ControlDep_Other"
-    "CE" : "ControlDep_Other"
+    - "CE" : "ControlDep_Other"
-    "UN" : "ControlDep_Other"
+    - "UN" : "ControlDep_Other"
-    "CF" : "ControlDep_Other"
+    - "CF" : "ControlDep_Other"
-    "NF" : "ControlDep_Other"
+    - "NF" : "ControlDep_Other"
-    "RF" : "ControlDep_CallRet"
+    - "RF" : "ControlDep_CallRet"
-    "CC" : "ControlDep_CallInv"
+    - "CC" : "ControlDep_CallInv"
-    "CL" : "ControlDep_CallInv"
+    - "CL" : "ControlDep_CallInv"
-    "SD" : "ControlDep_Other"
+    - "SD" : "ControlDep_Other"
-    "JOIN" : "ControlDep_Other"
+    - "JOIN" : "ControlDep_Other"
-    "FORK" : "ControlDep_Other"
+    - "FORK" : "ControlDep_Other"
-    "DD" : "DataDepEdge_Other"
+    - "DD" : "DataDepEdge_Other"
-    "DH" : "DataDepEdge_Other"
+    - "DH" : "DataDepEdge_Other"
-    "DA" : "DataDepEdge_Alias"
+    - "DA" : "DataDepEdge_Alias"
-    "SU" : "DataDepEdge_Other"
+    - "SU" : "DataDepEdge_Other"
-    "SH" : "DataDepEdge_Other"
+    - "SH" : "DataDepEdge_Other"
-    "SF" : "DataDepEdge_Other"
+    - "SF" : "DataDepEdge_Other"
-    "FD" : "DataDepEdge_Other"
+    - "FD" : "DataDepEdge_Other"
-    "FI" : "DataDepEdge_Other"
+    - "FI" : "DataDepEdge_Other"
-    "PI" : "Parameter_In"
+    - "PI" : "Parameter_In"
-    "PO" : "Parameter_Out"
+    - "PO" : "Parameter_Out"
-    "PS" : "Parameter_Field"
+    - "PS" : "Parameter_Field"
-    "PE" : "DataDepEdge_Alias"
+    - "PE" : "DataDepEdge_Alias"
-    "FORK_IN" : "DataDepEdge_Other"
+    - "FORK_IN" : "DataDepEdge_Other"
-    "FORK_OUT" : "DataDepEdge_Other"
+    - "FORK_OUT" : "DataDepEdge_Other"
-    "ID" : "DataDepEdge_Other"
+    - "ID" : "DataDepEdge_Other"
-    "IW" : "DataDepEdge_Other"
+    - "IW" : "DataDepEdge_Other"

 ## Constraint Model in MiniZinc

-### Limitations
+### Remarks and Limitations

 * A limitation of the current model is that it supports at most one enclave per level.

+* Class annotations are currently not used by CLE, but this can change in the future.

 ### General Constraints:

-* Class annotations are currently not used by CLE, but this can change in the future.

 * Instance and class fields can be annotated by the user with node annotations.